 Perhaps most importantly, Canada, the US and the UK are responding to the legislative accomplishments of the EU which has emerged as the de facto leader in regulating the digital economy.
 As discussed in detail above, the 27-nation bloc, home to roughly 450 million people, enacted a landmark data-privacy law (the GDPR) in 2018 aimed at restricting the ability of Facebook and other companies from collecting personal data from users without their prior consent.
 The EU law took effect in 2018 and on Jan.
 4 of this year Meta was hit with a $414 million fine for violating the GDPR.

 On November 1, 2022, the Digital Markets Act, EU’s flagship digital gatekeeper legislation entered into force.
 This started the clock for the legislations full application.

 On November 16, 2022, the EU’s Digital Services Act (DSA) entered into force.
 The DSA’s main purpose is to fight the spread of illegal content, online disinformation, and other societal digital risks.
 The DSA introduces a comprehensive regime of content moderation rules for a wide range of businesses operating in the EU, including all providers of hosting services and “online platforms”.

-Add to this list the EU’s AI Act (AIA) regulating artificial Intelligence and you have an EU digital regulatory framework that is years ahead of Canada’s.
+Add to this list the EU’s AI Act (AIA) regulating artificial Intelligence (likely to be finalized later this year) and you have an EU digital regulatory framework that is years ahead of Canada’s.

 Again, the EU regulatory framework is designed to carefully balance the individual rights of EU citizens and the commercial interests of the global data processors.
 Yet, Meta, Google, Amazon, Tic-Tok, etc. are fighting this progressive, but profoundly pragmatic, legislative agenda every inch of the way.